sidragosam/xml2022/README.md

 * **TASK 6**: Counting and then describing men from a given episode in a validated XML document.
 Returns an XML document.
 * **TASK 7**: Episodes from the 5th Season, in a validated XML document, in ascending order by title.
 Returns an XML document.
 * **TASK 8**: Display Star Trek episodes in HTML format.
 Returns a HTML document.
+* **TASK 9**: Showing the chosen character from the chosen episode, in validated XML document with handling errors.
+Returns an XML document.
 * **TASK 10**: Listing all episodes with paging.
 Returns an array of JSON objects.